robbystout/musicPlayer/README.md

 ```
 var currentSelection = document.getElementById("currentSelection"); //gives us access to our Banner Element
 var tracks = document.getElementsByClassName("track"); //returns all of the elements with the className of "Track"
-var songTitle = document.getElementsByClassName("songTitle"); "Returns all of the elements with the name of SongTitle"
+var songTitle = document.getElementsByClassName("songTitle"); //"Returns all of the elements with the name of SongTitle"
-var buttons = document.getElementsByTagName("i"); "Returns all of the <i> element in the HTML"
+var buttons = document.getElementsByTagName("i"); //"Returns all of the <i> element in the HTML"

 ```